francescobonesi/synthesia-backend-challenge/ReadMe.md

 This test will execute 1 phase:
 * High load (600 req per min) for 180 seconds

-This test will issue always the same message but the job will only be triggered the first time.
+This test will request always the same message but the job will only be triggered the first time.
 If the signature is given immediately, then all following requests will find the saved value in db.
-Otherwise, if signature is not given and needs time, all requests will exceed 2 seconds but never issue the message, already queued.
+Otherwise, if signature is not given and needs time, all requests will exceed 2 seconds but never queue again the message for signature.

 ## What if we were in AWS world